ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 If a smart contract implements the following methods and events it can be called an ERC-223 compatible token contract.
 Once deployed, it will be responsible to keep track of the created tokens on Ethereum.

-The contract is not obligated to have only this functions and a developer can add any other feature from different token standards to this contract.
+The contract is not obligated to have only these functions and a developer can add any other feature from different token standards to this contract.
 For example, `approve` and `transferFrom` functions are not part of ERC-223 standard but these functions could be implemented should it be necessary.

 From [EIP-223](https://eips.ethereum.org/EIPS/eip-223):